 Even though papillary thyroid cancer is usually not an aggressive type of cancer, it often metastasizes (spreads) to the lymph nodes in the neck.
 Papillary thyroid cancer treatment usually is successful.

 Follicular thyroid cancer accounts for about 10% of thyroid cancers.
 Like papillary thyroid cancer, follicular thyroid cancer usually grows slowly.
 Its outlook is similar to papillary cancer, and its treatment is the same.

 Follicular thyroid cancer usually stays in the thyroid gland but sometimes spreads to other parts of the body, such as the lungs or bone.
 However, it usually does not spread to lymph nodes.
 It is more common in countries where diets do not contain enough iodine.

 Hurthle cell carcinoma, also called oxyphil cell carcinoma, is a type of follicular thyroid cancer.
 Most patients diagnosed with Hurthle cell cancer do well, but the outlook may change based on the extent of disease at the time of diagnosis.

 Medullary thyroid cancer (MTC) is the only type of thyroid cancer that develops in the parafollicular cells of the thyroid gland.
 It accounts for 3% to 10% of thyroid cancers.
-Medullary cancer cells usually make and release into the blood proteins called calcitonin and/or carcinoembryonic antigen, which can be measured and used to follow the response to treatment for the disease.
+Medullary thyroid cancer cells usually make and release into the blood proteins called calcitonin and/or carcinoembryonic antigen, which can be measured and used to follow the response to treatment for the disease.

-Sometimes medullary cancer spreads to the lymph nodes, lungs or liver before a nodule is found or the patient has symptoms.
+Sometimes medullary thyroid cancer spreads to the lymph nodes, lungs or liver before a nodule is found or the patient has symptoms.
 MTC can be treated more successfully if it is diagnosed before it has spread.

 There are two types of MTC: